Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Compress-Store Architecture

 \section{Compress-Store Architecture}

-We propose to use blockchain for metadata (description of which will follow later) storage while the bulk of data is stored off-chain using a distributed hash table system.
-The off-chain choice is completely arbitrary and could be replaced with existing cloud services such as Azure \cite{azure2011} or S3 \cite{amazons3}.
+{In this section, we elaborate on the proposed architecture.
+In particular, we use} blockchain for metadata storage (description of which will follow later) while the main contents of the data is stored off-chain using a distributed hash table system.
+The off-chain choice is completely arbitrary and could be replaced with existing cloud services such as Azure \cite{azure2011} or S3 \cite{amazons3} for as long as they meet the latency and scalability requirements.
 However, we provide desirable properties of a blockchain applied to bulk data as well such as chaining blocks before moving it to off-chain storage.
-Here are some properties of the proposed compress-store system; \textbf{(a)} Mining/Consensus is based on the novel Proof-of-WorkStore(PoWS) concept which we will detail later, \textbf{(b)} processing/Compression will be decentralized and some compression related parameters will be stored in blockchain for later verification of recording time, recording place, various sensor information and \textbf{(c)} data is selectively chained and encrypted.
-We will detail these properties of the system next.
+Here are some attractive features of the proposed compress-store system that distinguishes it from the previous works; \textbf{(a)} Mining/Consensus is based on the novel Proof-of-WorkStore(PoWS) consensus which we will detail later, \textbf{(b)} processing/compression {(main computation framework)} will be decentralized and some compression related parameters will be stored in the blockchain for later verification of recording time, recording place, various sensor information, compression fidelity and {finally,} \textbf{(c)} data is selectively chained and encrypted.
+We will detail these properties of the system in the next section.